Organizers

 I hold a PhD in Political Science from the University of Wisconsin–Madison.
 Previously, I was a Postdoctoral Researcher at the Institutions and Political Economy Research Group (IPErG) at the University of Barcelona.

 My dissertation won the Ronald H. Coase Dissertation Award for the best doctoral dissertation in institutional and organizational economics and the UW–Madison Political Science Department’s award for the best dissertation in Comparative Politics.
 My work has been published or is forthcoming in the British Journal of Political Science, Journal of Comparative Politics, European Review of Economic History, Slavic Review, and other journals.
-You can find more information on my website or my Google Scholar page.

 Tine N. Paulsen